zydou/arti/doc/dev/notes/relay-sketch.md

 Then, I'll try to sketch out some initial answers to some of the design issues that arise during the startup plan.

+(May 2024)

+Updated from notes at Lisbon Tor meeting.

 ## Planning the work